dankelley/dankelley.github.io/_posts/2015-10-18-shiny-ctd-trim.md

 based on visual inspection of the data.

 This suggests that CTD trimming might be good demonstration of shiny.
-As I'm just learning the system, my methodology is crude.
+As I'm just learning the system, the methodology is crude.
 I wanted to learn how to use slider bars, so I use ``sliderInput()`` to select the downcast.
 I wanted to learn how to use a file-choice dialog, so I used ``file.choose()`` for that.